-You’ll also find me hosting the session now and then on Sundays at 4:00 PM at The Auld Dubliner in Long Beach, CA. There’s always a great mix of players from all over Southern California who come to that session.
+You’ll also find me hosting the session on the second Sunday of the month at 4:30 PM at The Auld Dubliner in Long Beach, CA. There’s always a great mix of players from all over Southern California who come to that session.

 Drop me a note if you’ll be visiting San Diego and want to come play at one of our sessions.
 We’ll take good care of you.
 My email is: [email protected]

-Looking for my original “Tradlessons” whistle tune videos?
+Looking for my original “Tradlessons” whistle tune teaching videos?
 Click here.